Kechuuu/rfidBD/README.md

 2. Open the application in your browser.
 3. Follow the on-screen instructions to manage access control using RFID cards.

-## Contributing

-We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) to get started.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or support, please open an issue or contact us at support@rfidbd.com.
+For questions or support, please open an issue or contact us at development@ochoa.technology